ittner/newslinkrss/README.md

-- Inconsistencies in the link formats prevent us from getting all articles titles from the links in the front page, so the alternative is to `--follow` every candidate link, downloading the target page and looking to the title there.
-This must be done **very carefully**: we don't want to abuse the website or get stuck downloading gigabytes of data, so we limit the processing to the first 50 links matching the regex (with option `--max-links`), only load the first 512 kB of data from the every followed link (option `--max-page-length`), and stop processing a page after 4s (option `--http-timeout`);
+- Inconsistencies in the link formats prevent us from getting all articles titles from the links in the front page, so the alternative is to `--follow` every candidate link, downloading the target page and looking for  the title there.

-- We also generate a complete feed, as in the previous example, but there is no easy way to select a HTML element that has only the actual text of the article, so we include the complete of element "body".
+- As we are already following, there is no much extra effort to also generate a complete feed.
+The full text of the article is in an "article" element, so we can use `--body-xpath "//article"` here too.

 The resulting command line is: